tylerablake/website/_posts/2016-08-01-mvc-tutorial-part3.md

 <img src="/assets/updateDatabaseCommand.png" width="80%;" height="100px;" style="margin:auto;">

-**Rest of seed section coming soon!**
+* Now your database should be seeded with test data.

 <!-- TODO:

-Web.Config connection strings
-Web.Config transforms
-Seeding the DB -->
+Seeding the DB
+-->